floridop/MNXB11-fairytale/fairytale.md

 Bengt, one of the local blacksmiths, approached the Artifact.
 He pulled out his axe and swung it, with all the power he had left, towards the Artifact...

+...But just in the nick of time, Peter clad in iron armour, threw himself in the way of the axe and saved the Artifact without sustaining any damage.
+The blacksmith Bengt explained that he had been under a spell enticing him to destroy the Artifact.
+Who would cast such a spell?...

 ---------------------------------------------------------------